Clint Hocking: Career

 Hocking started his career as a writer for website companies whilst completing his Master of Fine Arts in creative writing at the University of British Columbia in Vancouver.
 During this time, he was experimenting with the level editor UnreadlEd, which he used to make a mod and complete a game level.
 With this experience, he sent his résumé in as "a lark" to Ubisoft Montreal and was subsequently hired as a level designer on 2002's Tom Clancy's Splinter Cell.
 During development, both the scriptwriter and game designer left the project and Hocking took on both roles, in addition to being a level designer.
 Upon release, Tom Clancy's Splinter Cell was well-received by critics, receiving "universal acclaim" according to review aggregator Metacritic.

 After the release of Tom Clancy's Splinter Cell, Ubisoft Montreal began development for 2005's Tom Clancy's Splinter Cell: Chaos Theory and Hocking continued as the scriptwriter as well as the lead level designer.
 In the alpha stage of development, Hocking initially declined the creative director role due to having two positions already, but he changed his mind a week later.
 During the game's two-year development, Hocking was working 80 hours a week.
 This large workload caused him to have gaps in his recent memory, such as completely forgetting a week he spent socialising with a former colleague due to brain damage.
 Upon release, Tom Clancy's Splinter Cell: Chaos Theory was universally acclaimed by critics and was a commercial success.
 Soon after, development of 2008's Far Cry 2, a first-person shooter featuring an open world environment set in a fictional African country, started with Hocking as the creative director and scriptwriter.
 Upon release, Far Cry 2 was positively received by critics.
 Hocking and critics noted some of its reception was polarizing, which he attributed to the game breaking many conventions of the shooter and open world genre.
 Some gameplay elements, which immersed the player, critics found polarizing.
-This included when the player's firearm would jam, a map being a crumpled piece of paper in the player character's hands as opposed to one found within a menu, and malaria which the player character can get throughout the game and needs to treated by medicine from civilians otherwise the player character will die.
+This included features such as firearm jamming and degradation, a map being a crumpled piece of paper in the player character's hands as opposed to one found within a menu, and malaria which the player character contracts and must be managed throughout the game.